Welcome to the Friends of Vintage Trains

 • Our 2025 Annual General Meeting was held on Sunday 23 March 2025 at the Tyseley Working Mens Club, directly opposite the depot.
 This included a complimentary finger buffet followed by a presentation on The Great Train Robbery.

-• Thanks to Geoff Middleton and Peter Jeffs the 21 April 2025 In The Workshop List and the 23 April 2025 Stock List are now available on our Publications page.
+• Thanks to Geoff Middleton and Peter Jeffs the 30 May 2025 Stock List and the 10 June 2025 In The Works List and are now available on our Publications page.

 • A low-resolution copy of the Autumn 2024 edition (Issue 55) of Steam in Trust is now available from the publications page.
 Steam in Trust is the Friends’ flagship publication, circulated in printed copy to all members twice a year- the low-resolution on-line copy of Steam in Trust is made available on this site approximately a month after the printed copies have been circulated, although reading on-line or printing the PDF cannot reflect the quality of the printed publication.
 If you are not a member of the Friends please have a look at this and consider if receiving a high-quality printed copy, and other benefits, would warrant the modest membership fee.
 This issue of Steam in Trust has an article by Rob Ferris Great Western Railway Automatic Train Control Part 1 where the references were omitted due to space constraints – part 2 of this article will be in the next Steam in Trust.
 These references are linked from the publication page.